 By utilizing a place-based, interdisciplinary, and experiential approach to the new academic standards, garden educators work closely with teachers to bring classroom learning to life in the garden.

-Will support from community partners and donations, we promote health and nutrition with opportunities to taste delicious fruits and veggies found growing in the garden.
+With support from community partners, we promote health and nutrition with opportunities to taste delicious fruits and veggies found growing in the garden.
 Teaching students that taking care of the land and your body allows for the development of multiple intelligences integral to whole child education.

 Essential Life Skills:

 Through placed-based learning, students gain valuable communication and collaboration skills, while building confidence as problem-solvers.
 Students practice cultural competence and language development as they cultivate positive relationships with the world around them and their peers.

 We provide this collaborative education with a focus on consistency and practicality in 17 schools:

 Early Child Education School Gardens